raspberrypi/documentation/configuration/config-txt/video.md

 ### test_mode

-The `test_mode` command outputs a test image on the composite video output, and sound during boot from the analogue output, for the given number of seconds, before continuing to boot as normal.
+The `test_mode` command outputs a test image on the composite video output, and sound from the analogue output, for the given number of seconds, before continuing to boot as normal.
 This is used as a manufacturing test; the default value is `0`.

 <a name="displayhdmirotate"></a>
 ### display_hdmi_rotate